joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-04-19_simple-useful-vimrc.md

 I admired it, I knew it could make my life happier and also less stressful.
 On the other hand, I knew Vim would require time, effort and **commitment**.
 So after some "one week stands", last year I finally decided to **commit to Vim**.
-Well, even though the **honeymoon is over** already, I'm still learning more about [vim every day][2], and admiring it more and more.
+Well, even though the **honeymoon is over**, I'm still learning more about [vim every day][2], and admiring it more and more.

-Enough with the girlfriend metaphor, one of the first things that anyone seriously considering Vim should try to learn is how Vim's configuration system works.
+Enough with the weird girlfriend metaphor, one of the first things that anyone seriously considering Vim should try to learn is how Vim's configuration system works.
 Every single piece of customization for Vim is organized in simple plain text files, written in a simple but powerful language called [Vimscript][3].